 Power Tip: Get into the head and heart of your ideal clients when crafting your titles and subject lines.
 When your audience searches for information on Google, they are in research mode.
 But, when your email arrives in their inbox, however, they move into selection mode.

 5) Use Google!
-There tons of experts on the web who share helpful tips about how to create email subject lines to increase the open rate of campaigns.
+There are tons of experts on the web who share helpful tips about how to create email subject lines to increase the open rate of campaigns.
 Just do a search and you’ll get tons of advice.
 Just remember to filter everything through the lens of your ideal customer to ensure that the information is relevant to your objective.

 Check out the blogs published by email marketing companies in particular (i.e. Mailchimp, Hubspot and SPARK).
 The juicy tip here: make sure you select posts that are not more than six months to a year old.
 What worked well in, say, 2015 may not work well two years later.